|Follow PSU Women's Lacrosse:||Follow @PennStateWLAX|

 In her first season at the helm of the collegiate women's lacrosse's second winningest program, Doherty led the Penn State to a 10-8 record and a second-place finish in the American Lacrosse Conference.
 The Nittany Lions knocked off four ranked opponents during the regular season and advanced to the semifinals of the ALC Championship.

-In her three seasons in Happy Valley, Doherty has coached six IWLCA All-Americans, 14 all-conference members and one CoSIDA Academic All-American.
+In five seasons in Happy Valley, Doherty has coached 11 IWLCA All-Americans, 21 IWLCA All-Region athletes, 19 all-conference members and one CoSIDA Academic All-American.

 In seven years at Towson, Doherty built the Tigers into one of the top teams in the Colonial Athletic Association and into a nationally recognized and competitive program.
 At Towson, she posted an impressive 79-46 (.632) record, including five seasons with 13 or more victories, and led it to three CAA Tournament championships (2005, 2008-09) and a share of one CAA regular season title (2008).
 Doherty coached six All-Americans during her tenure, including Towson's first three-time honoree in program history.